dnguyen1723/Data-analyst-portfolio/README.md

 # My Data analyst portfolio
-In this portfolio I present my achievements of the data analyst training projects, using SQL and Python.
+In this portfolio, I present my data analyst projects achievements using SQL and Python.